current hobby:

-Most of the collages I make are physical, using magazines, scissors, and tape.
+Most of the collages I make are physical, using magazines, scissors, glue and tape.
 I usually find a color combination that I like, and then search through what I have to find pieces that fit.
+A great lesson to take away from collage is to embrace restraints.
+It’s definitely important to follow the creative flow, but limiting the number of resources I work with (magazines, washi tape, markers, etc.) can inspire me to find creative solutions (which is half the fun of hobbies, imo).
+More tools can be nice, but there is such a thing as too much.

 Earlier this year, while helping my parents move, I spent several months in a retirement community for people aged 55 and older.
 I was a regular at water aerobics there, and have fond memories of learning about favored Corelle china patters, grandkids, and protest strategies.

 I made this in honor of the ladies I befriended, and it was my first shot at photoshop since 2007.
+The PIXimperfect Youtube course has been really helpful!
 If I ever decide to finish it, I’ll switch out the bottom left font and create more contrast.

 shit my mother says